perfsonar/docs/install_centos.rst

 * **System Tuning**

   It is important to make sure that your host is properly tuned for maximum TCP performance on the WAN.
-You should verify that cubic, not reno, is the default TCP congestion control algorithm, and that the maximum TCP buffers are big enough for your paths of interest.
+You should verify that htcp, not reno, is the default TCP congestion control algorithm, and that the maximum TCP buffers are big enough for your paths of interest.

   - **Package Install**